thenjip/binocular/README.md

 - Objective-C
 - JavaScript
 - NimScript (not tested yet)
-- Compile time expressions in all the backends above (not tested yet)
+- Compile time expressions in all the backends above

 ## Installation